Temiloluwa16/boundtoread/README.md

 # 📚 Bound to Read

 **Bound to Read** is a web application designed for book lovers who want a personalized library experience.
 Users can get recommendations based on their favorite books or recent reads.
-The project is built using **Next.js** for the frontend.
+The project is built using **Next.js** for the frontend and is **still under development**.

 ---